erichocean/versor_example/README.md

-Before you go futher, if you haven't already, install `glew`:
+Before you go further, if you haven't already, install `glew`:

     brew install glew